gaiaus/ICF/reform/Proposal.md

 b.
 Provide the legal/regulatory basis for non-disclosure

 c.
-Offer any permissible summary or redacted version of the information that can be shared.
+Offer any permissible summary or redacted version of the information that can be shared

 _The above-described reporting structure defines the [desired scope for the requested Comprehensive Annual Reports](https://github.com/gaiaus/ICF/blob/main/reform/audit_scope_reference)_.